Boroughs incorporated in England and Wales 1882–1974

 The following is a list of towns in England and Wales which were granted charters of incorporation conferring borough status under the Municipal Corporations Act 1882 or the Local Government Act 1933.

 1882–89

-Forty-five boroughs were incorporated in this period.
+Forty-four boroughs were incorporated in this period.
 Of this number, more than half (twenty-five) were unreformed boroughs listed in the schedule to the Municipal Corporations Act 1883.
 This act abolished all such boroughs unless they obtained a new charter by 1886.
-Among the remaining 21 boroughs most were industrial centres or resorts.
-Also incorporated were two county towns: Chelmsford and Taunton, and two areas of suburban London, Croydon and West Ham.
+Among the remaining 20 boroughs most were industrial centres or resorts.
+Also incorporated was Chelmsford, county town of Essex, and two areas of suburban London, Croydon and West Ham.